 The good news is that you can sometimes call in to try and speed up the process.
 If markets are volatile, a lot can happen in a few weeks while your account is transferring over to Questrade.

-It doesn’t hurt to contact the bank or broker that you are transferring out from, and asking them to rush the transfer.
+It doesn’t hurt to contact the bank or broker that you are transferring out from and ask them to rush the transfer.

 Some other key things to consider when Transferring to Questrade TFSA include: